Jomsviking (album): Critical reception

 Writing for Exclaim!, Renee Trotier wrote that "while longtime fans might be a bit thrown off by some of the more melodic traditional metal elements throughout Jomsviking, the music is well suited to both the concept's narrative and a natural evolution of Amon Amarth's more well known style."

+The album was certified Gold in Germany.

 Track listing

 Credits

 Writing, performance and production credits are adapted from the album liner notes.